gethomepage/homepage/docs/widgets/services/glances.md

   metric: cpu
 ```

 _Please note, this widget does not need an `href`, `icon` or `description` on its parent service.
-To achive the same effect as the examples above, see as an example:_
+To achieve the same effect as the examples above, see as an example:_

 ```yaml
 - CPU Usage: